 Vicksburg is a medium-sized city located in the state of Mississippi.
 With a population of 23,131 people and 12 constituent neighborhoods, Vicksburg is the 16th largest community in Mississippi.

-Vicksburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Vicksburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vicksburg are a mix of both white- and blue-collar jobs.
 Overall, Vicksburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Vicksburg who work in office and administrative support (13.36%), sales jobs (9.91%), and food service (9.62%).
+There are especially a lot of people living in Vicksburg who work in office and administrative support (12.80%), food service (9.54%), and sales jobs (8.60%).

 Vicksburg is a very ethnically-diverse city.
 The people who call Vicksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vicksburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Vicksburg include English, German, Italian, and African.
+Important ancestries of people in Vicksburg include Irish, German, African, and Italian.

 The most common language spoken in Vicksburg is English.
 Other important languages spoken here include Spanish and Hindi.